 Q. Can anyone get a filling?

-A. No. At E.M.
-Makhoul, DDS /Family Dentistry & Orthodontics, we place fillings on a frequent basis, but in order for this type of restoration to work, you need to have a certain amount of healthy tooth structure remaining.
+A. No. At EM Makhoul DDS - Dentist of Mission Viejo, we place fillings on a frequent basis, but in order for this type of restoration to work, you need to have a certain amount of healthy tooth structure remaining.
 If you are missing too much of the tooth’s structure, a dental crown may be the better solution.
 In this case, a crown surrounds the tooth like a cap, providing a stronger and more protective restoration.

 Q. What is the difference between tooth-colored or composite dental fillings?

 A. Composite dental fillings are just one type of tooth-colored fillings available.
 While professionals can use the alternate types of tooth-colored fillings interchangeably, there is more than one way to receive a tooth-colored filling.
 Natural-looking fillings typically consist of resin, ceramic, plastic, or glass ionomer; the most common material being composite resin.
 While all materials are effective, glass ionomer lasts the least amount of time since the material is more fragile.

 A. There is no set expiration date, but we warn patients that fillings can deteriorate and wear down just like normal teeth.
 This makes it important to practice good oral hygiene and to brush with a soft or electronic toothbrush while avoiding biting down on anything inedible like a pencil.